...

 What Is a Suspension Assembly Clamp With Bracket?

 A suspension assembly clamp with bracket is used to support and secure overhead conductors or insulated cables on poles, towers, and structures.
+These components serve as the critical interface in overhead power transmission and telecommunication aerial networks.
 Proper installation directly affects load distribution, cable positioning, and long-term system reliability.
 Suspension systems are widely used in aerial bundled cable networks and overhead power transmission projects.

 Common Installation Challenges